Aaron98990/ways-of-the-game/misconduct.md

 - "How can you call that when you're that far away?"
 - jumping in frustration or the universal "what?" gesture with hand(s) out, up, or on the head
 - the person disagreeing gets the last word in / patronizing attitude
-- finger wagging or pointing to locations of missed percieved offenses
+- finger wagging or pointing to locations of missed perceived offenses
 - "The other team is getting more fouls than us" / "That's the third time" / "How many more times?" / "All game"
 - "Why are you smiling. " / "You're smiling. " (I don't know if this is unique to me but I smile a lot apparently)
 - "I'm going to report you" (say name is on match report)